-MediaWiki is a program you can download and use to create a wiki site such as Wikipedia.
-The application is great for creating knowledge base pages just like an encyclopedia.
+MediaWiki is free, open-source software you can use to create wiki content, such as Wikipedia.
+The application is ideal for creating knowledge base pages similar to an encyclopedia.

 MediaWiki is offered as a One-Click Install in your DreamHost panel.

-The easiest way to install is to use the One-Click Install feature in your panel which installs the software for you.
+The simplest way to install MediaWiki is to use the One-Click Install feature in your panel which installs the software for you.

 The other option is to install it manually which requires you to download the files yourself and upload them to your web server.

-Detailed instructions to manually install MediaWiki are provided in the following article:
+Detailed instructions on manually installing MediaWiki are provided in the following article:

 Both installation methods install the same files and configurations.
-However, if you choose to install manually, you'll have the option to install the latest version of MediaWiki which DreamHost does not currently offer in the panel.
+However, if you choose to install MediaWiki manually, you have the option to install the latest version of MediaWiki which DreamHost does not currently offer in the panel.

 MediaWiki offers many different types of extensions which you can use to add further functionality and customization to your site.
-Visit the following page for further details:
+See the following article for further details:

-You can also add Google Analytics on your MediaWiki if you wish.
-Visit the following page for detailed instructions:
+You can also add Google Analytics to your MediaWiki installation if you wish.
+See the following article for detailed instructions:

 MediaWiki can occasionally have problems generating image thumbnails, such as returning corrupted images or the error message "Error creating thumbnail".
 A common cause of this is not enough memory.